 - Change your password often

-- Don’t use the same password on multiple site
+- Don’t use the same password on multiple sites

 - Treat your password like your credit card number - identity theft is real